When do I register for classes?

 Is it too late to change my major?

 No, not at all.
-When you come to Orientation, all you have to do is attend the academic advising session for the new major.
-Be aware that most majors in the School of Creative Arts (architecture, studio art, interior design, music, music performance, theatre, and art and music education) require an audition or portfolio review.
-You may speak to an adviser from that division for complete details at Orientation.
+When you come to orientation, all you have to do is attend the academic advising session for the new major.
+Be aware that most majors in the College of Creative Arts (architecture, studio art, interior design, music, music performance, theatre, and art and music education) require an audition or portfolio review.
+You may speak to an adviser from that division for complete details at orientation.
 Some beginning classes in these majors are open to all non-majors.
 The Farmer School of Business also has additional admission requirements.

 Can I get college credit for advanced courses I've had in high school?